Dr. Gerardo Zavala, MD | Neurosurgery in San Antonio, TX | Healthline FindCare

 Overview of Dr. Gerardo Zavala, MD

 Dr. Gerardo Zavala, MD is a Neurosurgery Specialist in San Antonio, TX.
-They specialize in Neurosurgery, has 52 years of experience, and is board certified in Neurosurgery.
-They graduated from Univ Auto De Nuevo Leon, Fac De Med and is affiliated with Laredo Medical Center.
+They specialize in Neurosurgery, has 23 years of experience, and is board certified in Neurosurgery.
+They graduated from UNIVERSITY OF TEXAS MEDICAL SCHOOL AT SAN ANTONIO and is affiliated with Methodist Hospital, South Texas Spine And Surgical Hospital and St. Lukes Baptist Hospital.

 Dr. Zavala works at